spicy-oil/hfs-fit/README.md

 9) fits - folder containing saved plots.

-# Useful functions and Notes
+# Useful Functions and Notes

 - Can plot transition diagram with components using the LineFig() method in the hfs class. nInterp argument for this is the number of points to artificially add to make lines smooth, 1 for no interpolation (default).
 The spacing between texts may not be perfect, most of the time the level label will touch a level line, can change this by changing the location of the texts from lines 678-681.